shivagss/YourPrice/README.md

 Must be **data-driven** with dynamic information or media being displayed

-* All user, inventory and user comments is data driven data retrieved from the cloud.
+* All user, inventory and user comments is data driven with dynamic information stored in the cloud.
 We will use Parse as the primary backend technology for the project.

 Must use a **RESTful API** to source the data that is populated into the application